dewi-alliance/hotspot-manufacturers/applications/seeed-5g-audit.md

 Seeed is a hardware-focused technology company serving global developers and system integrators with best-in-class IoT hardware products and turn-key services.
 Seeed had launched a full hotspot [SenseCAP M1 LoRaWAN Indoor Gateway](https://www.seeedstudio.com/SenseCAP-M1-LoRaWAN-Indoor-Gateway-US915-p-5023.html) in July 2021, and [SenseCAP M2 Data Only LoRaWAN Indoor Gateway](https://www.seeedstudio.com/SenseCAP-M2-Data-Only-LoRaWAN-Indoor-Gateway-SX1302-US915-p-5342.html) in 2022.
+Seeed has launched many nodes that support Helium network: [https://www.seeedstudio.com/LoRaWAN-Device-c-1920.html](https://www.seeedstudio.com/LoRaWAN-Device-c-1920.html)

 * How many have you sold?

-Seeed has 1k+ products being distributed by 200+ distributors across 150+ countries and regions to serve more than a million customers.
-In 2020, we sold millions of products to customers worldwide.
+Seeed has 1k+ products being distributed by 200+ distributors across 150+ countries and regions to serve more than a million customers.For the past few years, we sold millions of products to customers worldwide.
 From July 2021, We have been shipped 200K+ Helium hotspots to the community.

 * What brought you to the Helium Network?